IAmCoder/awesome-lucid-dreams/README.md

 Reality checks are tests that are performed to check if you are dreaming.
 The more you practice them while awake, the more

-### Finger Through Hand

-Try to push your index finger through the palm of the other hand.
+- **Finger Through Hand** - try to push your index finger through the palm of the other hand.

-### How Did I Get Here

-Recall the steps that got you to your current location.
+- **How Did I Get Here** - recall the steps that got you to your current location.

-### Nose Pinch

-Squeeze your nose closed with your index finger and thumb and try to take a breath.
+- **Nose Pinch** - squeeze your nose closed with your index finger and thumb and try to take a breath.

-### Finger Counting

-Look closely at your hands for any unusual patterns and count your fingers.
+- **Finger Counting** - look closely at your hands for any unusual patterns and count your fingers.

-### Levitation

-Try to levitate and imagine what it would feel like to fly around in your surroundings.
-If you do this enough you may at least have a flying dream.
+- **Levitation** - imagine what it would feel like to fly around in your surroundings and visualize yourself doing so; after enough daydreaming you will at least have a dream in which you can fly.